 The living lab method refers to the Scandinavian participatory design movement in the 1960s and 1970s, the European social experiment with Information Technology (IT) in the 1980s and the Digital City projects in the 1990s.
 In Scandinavia, trade unions and workers in the design of IT started the ideology of cooperation and participation.
 In the 1980s, various experiments with IT took place outside of the laboratory environment.
 This meant less physical isolation, less procedural standardisation and longer-lasting treatments as compared to experiments within laboratories.
-And the Digital City projects refer to initiatives that were taken by cities related to digital representation, digital related economic development and urban regeneration in combination with the access to the internet.
-So, in general the concept originates from the IT-branch or with close connection to it.
+And the Digital City projects refer to initiatives that were taken by cities related to digital representation, digital-related economic development and urban regeneration in combination with access to the internet.
+So, in general, the concept originates from the IT branch or with a close connection to it.

 Examples of the living lab concept

-Research on the living lab concept shows us, theoretically seen, four types of stakeholders involved: the enablers, providers, utilizers and users.
+Research on the living lab concept shows us that, theoretically seen, four types of stakeholders are involved: the enablers, providers, utilizers and users.
 In addition, it explains four types of living labs based on the four types of stakeholders and the one who is driving the activities, which are the enabler-, provider-, utilizer- and user-driven variant.

 Enablers are public actors, NGO’s or financiers, such as municipalities.
 Providers are stakeholders, mostly private enterprises, who provide products or services to the living lab concept.
 Sometimes, this role is given to educational institutions, both to universities and universities of applied sciences, which provide the living lab with knowledge.
 Utilizers are companies who want to develop and test new products in the living lab.
 They use the concept as a strategic tool for their own business.
-And, finally, users are end-users of a product or a region which the living lab is focussing on.
-In practical perspective, it is seen that existing living labs consist of a combination of two of the four types, because two different stakeholders start a living lab together and then start to involve others.
+And, finally, users are end-users of a product or a region on which the living lab is focussing.
+From a practical perspective, it is seen that existing living labs consist of a combination of two of the four types because two different stakeholders start a living lab together and then start to involve others.

 The living lab concept in the year 2017